openjamio/open-jam-page/content/posts/recap-2018/index.md

 author = "@mwcz"
 cover = "clickercritter.png"
 tags = ["open-jam-2018", "open-jam", "recap"]
-description = "A recap of the very first Open Jam which took place in 2018." showFullContent = false
+description = "A recap of the second Open Jam which took place in 2018." showFullContent = false
 +++